tarantuli/enchanters-manual/complete-setup-guide.md

 1. Take the desert token and put it on the table with a random side face up.

 [Return to index](README.md)

+[^1]: My personal preference for a fun, but consistent game, used in the [quick setup reference](quick-setup-reference.md).